|Chart: Predecessor and Derivative Games|

 A game usually played in urban streets.
 The ball is rubber -- a “spaldeen,” now virtually the same that used in racketball, and bats vary but include broom handles.
 Allowances are made for traffic of various sorts, and the bases are specified at the start of play.
 (Verification needed.)

-[B] A Brooklyn variant:
+[B] Brooklyn variants:

 A ball hit past the pitcher on a fly is a single, a hit midway to the outfield fence is a double, hitting the fence and bouncing is a triple, and over the fence is a home run.
 A ground ball that gets past the fielders and hits the fence is a single.
 If the grounder is caught cleanly it is an out.
 If missed it is and error and hitter is on first.

-O With live baserunning.
+2 - With live baserunning.
 Same rules, runners run out the hits.
 If there is a catcher, there is stealing.
 Sometimes this game is played with the pitch coming on a bounce

 When no facility was nearby, this game was often played on the street using sewer covers and cars as bases and landmarks for the number of bases awarded.